United Arab Emirates Armed Forces: Islamic State

-In 2015, the UAE Air Force dropped bombs on Islamic State targets in Syria.
+In 2015, the UAE Air Force targeted Islamic State targets in Syria.
 One of them was Major Mariyam Al Mansouri, the first female UAE Air Force pilot.

 Somalia

-UAE forces have been assisting the military of Somalia against al-Shabaab (militant group) forces in the country.
-In February 2024, three UAE soldiers were killed in an attack, there.
+UAE forces have assisted the military of Somalia against al-Shabaab (militant group) forces in the country.
+In February 2024, three UAE soldiers were killed in an attack against the Gordon Base in Mogadishu, perpetrated a former Somali soldier recruited by Al-Shabaab.